mschauer/PointProcessInference.jl/README.md

     α1 = 0.1, β1 = 0.1, # parameters for Gamma Markov chain
     Π = Exponential(10), # prior on alpha
     τ = 0.7, # Set scale for random walk update on log(α)
-    αind = 0.1, βind = 0.1, # parameters for the independence prior
+    αind = 0.1, βind = 0.1, # parameters for the independent Gamma prior
     emp_bayes = false, # estimate βind using empirical Bayes
     verbose = true
 )